 Asbestos Lawsuits against Chrysler

-Another lawsuit was filed against Chrysler in 2009.
-The victim worked as a mechanic in the 1950s and 1960s and eventually developed and died from mesothelioma.
-He died before the trial began and Chrysler was heavily criticized for stopping the man’s burial and insisting on an autopsy.
-A judge denied Chrysler that autopsy and found in favor of the family for immediate burial.
-Chrysler pushed the issue and delayed burial another few weeks.
+- In 2009, another lawsuit was filed against Chrysler.
+The plaintiff worked as a mechanic in the 1950s and 1960s, eventually developing fatal mesothelioma.
+He died before the trial began.
+Chrysler was heavily criticized for postponing the man’s burial and insisting on an autopsy.
+A judge denied Chrysler that autopsy, ruling in favor of the family; however, Chrysler postponed burial for several weeks.

-Chrysler has clearly not always acted ethically or morally with respect to the use of asbestos in its products and vehicles or in the resulting lawsuits.
-If you believe that your asbestos exposure and resulting illness was at least in part caused by Chrysler cars or components, you may want to file a lawsuit.
-A mesothelioma lawyer can help you make your case and get the justice you deserve.
+Chrysler has not always acted ethically with respect to asbestos in its products or the resulting lawsuits.
+If you believe your asbestos exposure and resulting illness was, at least in part, caused by Chrysler cars or components, you may want to file a lawsuit.